 Labelling datasets is a costly and laborious task, which explains the scarcity of high-quality labelled data sets \cite{Braun_2024}.
 The main challenge is that each network flow must be examined and annotated by a domain expert, such as a Security Analyst \cite{GUERRA2022102810}.
 This makes labelling large real-world network data almost impossible, which is why most research in this area relies on synthetic datasets \cite{GUERRA2022102810}.

 Anomaly detection is a good approach to mitigate reliance on labelled datasets, as we only need normal data to establish a baseline, and anything that deviates from it is considered anomalous.
-In the domain of graph-based anomaly detection for NIDS, Anomal-E is arguably the most representative and influential approach \cite{Caville_2022}.
-Anomal-E constructs a homogeneous graph, where network flows are represented as edge features, which are then transformed to edge embeddings for anomaly detection.
-However, Anomal-E requires the generation of large embeddings, introducing significant overhead and slowing down the detection process \cite{doi:10.1126/science.153.3731.34}.
-Furthermore, in the case of concept drift \cite{Webb2016-vo}, the entire pipeline has to be re-trained, making it computationally expensive to deploy in operational environments.
+Anomal-E is arguably the most representative and influential approach in graph-based network anomaly detection \cite{Caville_2022}.

-In the case of Anomal-E, and many other approaches \cite{arganids, zoubir2024integratinggraphneuralnetworks, 10.1007/978-3-030-50423-6_12}, they rely on traditional downstream anomaly detection algorithms, which are often not suitable for a streaming environment \cite{app13106353}, which makes them very difficult to deploy in real-world networks.
+In the case of Anomal-E and other approaches \cite{zoubir2024integratinggraphneuralnetworks, 10.1007/978-3-030-50423-6_12}, they rely on traditional downstream anomaly detection algorithms, which are often not suitable for a streaming environment \cite{app13106353}, making them very difficult to implement in real-world networks.